HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise and information.

-- are written by authors who are passionate about the topic and have individual expertise that they want to share with the world
+- are written by authors who are passionate about their topic and have individual expertise that they want to share with the world.

-- include original or legally used and attributed photos, video, and other useful capsules
+- bolster their written content with original or legally used and attributed photos, videos, and other useful media.

-- lastly, but perhaps most importantly, are better than other articles on the same topic
+- are better than other articles on the same topic.

-The first step in publishing a Hub is knowing what you want the Hub to be about.
+The first step in publishing an article is figuring out what you want it to be about.
 What's your topic?
-Ideally, it's something you're well-informed about and want to share with others.
-But before you start typing, make sure you can answer "yes" to both of the questions below.
+Ideally, it should be something you're well-informed about and want to share with others.
+So, before you start typing, make sure you can answer "yes" to both of the questions below.

-We have found that the most successful Hubs are those written by Hubbers who are passionate about their topic and have genuine expertise in the subject.
-Hubbers who write on a topic solely for monetary reasons have a harder time sustaining that traffic and income.
-Plus, it's a lot more fun to write on a subject you love (and the earnings are an added bonus)!
-AND, you are making the world a better place with your amazing knowledge - well done!
+We have found that the most successful articles are those written by authors who are passionate about their topic and have genuine expertise in the subject.
+Those who write on a topic solely for monetary reasons usually have a harder time sustaining that traffic and income.
+Plus, it's a lot more fun to write on a subject you love.
+The earnings are an added bonus, and you'll be making the world a better place with your amazing knowledge.

 Share your tips and advice.
 Many people turn to the Internet to find solutions to their problems and answers to their questions.

-If you can think of a question that many people ask, but very few seem to have the answer to, that question can be a springboard for a fantastic Hub.
-Many Hub ideas come from personal searches that render poor results.
-If you conduct a search on a specific topic and come upon only lackluster results, write the best article on the topic and you will own it in search.
+If you can think of a question that many people ask but very few seem to have the answer to, that question can be a springboard for a fantastic article.
+Many article ideas come from personal searches that render poor results.
+If you conduct a search on a specific topic and come upon only lackluster results, write the best article on the topic, and you will own it in search.
+Here are some suggestions.

 Provide a DIY guide to a project or problem you have recently tackled.